 Also known as Fleece Flower, Fleece Vine, China Fleece Vine, Silver Fleece Vine, Russian Vine.
 Polygonum (Fallopia) aubertii.

 Sunny (full sun) to semi-shaded position, and even in shade.
 Is not very fussy in terms of soils, but moist and nutrient rich soil will encourage growth and longer lasting foliage in autumn.
 Distance between plants: 4 to 8 meters when planted in the ground.

-A strong twiner, and in fact one of the most vigorous climbers.
+A strong twiner, and in fact one of the most vigorous climbers, with hanging shoots.
 Grows up to 8 metres per year.
-Stem development is considerable, hence overgrowing of downpipes, lightning conductors etc must be avoided, similar as for the Wisteria.
+Stem development is considerable, hence overgrowing of downpipes, lightning conductors etc must be avoided at all costs, similar as for the Wisteria.
 Dense foliage mats, often cascading or trailing, works well together with other climbers.
-New shoots from March / April, then, with good water provision and in a protected position, foliage will last until November.
+New shoots from March / April.
+Wwith good water provision and in a protected position the foliage will last until November.
 Flowering is continuous from July to September, the fruits are rare.
 Vigorous pruning towards the end of winter usually benefits the silver lace vine.
 Silver lace vine is to be planted only in areas which provide adequate space for its vigorous growth habit.
 If planted together with other climbing plants, it will strongly invade the other climbers and possibly crowd them out.

 This picture gallery shows flowers, stem, pruning and possible building damages.
 For preventing damages, this plant should be guided parallel zu wire ropes, as discribed on the "Wisteria"-page.